How to Grow Ceanothus (California Lilac)

 There are many different cultivars of ceanothus, some are hardy, some are not.
 Some are deciduous, some are not.
 If you are planning on growing one in your garden, ask at your local garden center what cultivars are available for your area.

-Ceanothus is often grown from seed, and the seedling do not grow true to their parents.
-In this way it is possible to raise new cultivars, or to grow a new plant that you can name.
+Ceanothus is often grown from seed, and the seedlings do not grow true to their parents.
+In this way, it is possible to raise new cultivars or to grow a new plant that you can name.

 - To grow from seed, you need to imitate a forest fire, and the easiest way to do that is to pour hot water over your seeds.